 Why it stops working (when it does)

-Within 1-3 weeks, most users habituate.
+Within a few weeks, most users habituate.
 The phone becomes visually normal in grayscale, and the friction effect disappears.
 This is the same pattern as every passive intervention — the brain adapts.

 It also fails entirely for content that doesn't depend on color for its hook.
 Text-heavy apps (X, Reddit, Notes) work essentially the same in grayscale.
 The doomscroll experience on text-based platforms is mostly unchanged.